aymerick/kowa/README.md

 Static website manager

-**WARNING: This is a work in progress, tests are missing, language selection is missing, document is missing... a lot of stuff is missing !**
+**WARNING: This is a work in progress, tests are missing, language selection is missing, documentation is missing... a lot of stuff is missing, and it has NOT been deployed in production yet.**

+The server is written in Go, and the client is an Ember.js application inside `client` directory.

 ## Development setup